The ultimate guide to Guangzhou

 An architectural wonder in the clouds, the Four Seasons Hotel Guangzhou offers sublime panoramic views of the city from luxurious rooms, a sky-lit atrium lobby on the 74th floor and seven dining and drinking venues, including Italian fusion restaurant Caffe Mondo.

-Another testament to Guangzhou’s love of skyscraper hotels and blending old with new is the Rosewood Guangzhou , the world’s tallest five-star hotel, where high-end mod-cons and an observation deck complement bespoke Chinese art and textiles.
+Another testament to Guangzhou’s love of skyscraper hotels and blending old with new is the Rosewood Guangzhou, where high-end mod-cons and an observation deck complement bespoke Chinese art and textiles.

 For the younger party crowd, there’s the trendy W Guangzhou , where pumping beats from in-house DJs, skilled mixologists and contemporary rooms attract influencers from far and wide who come to soak in this exhilarating city’s energy and optimism.

 You can also take a bus, private car or ferry from Hong Kong International Airport to Guangzhou.
-As well as buses and private car services from Hong Kong, trains to Guangzhou depart several times a day from West Kowloon.
+As well as buses and private car services from Hong Kong, trains to Guangzhou depart several times a day from West Kowloon, linking the two hubs in just 44 minutes on the fastest services.

 More inspiration